TofanAlina/PowerBI-Projects/Project1_SalesAnalysis/README.md

 # Sales Data Analysis Project

-This Power BI dashboard structured in 3 pages analyzes sales data, while helping users track revenue growth, product performance and customer buying patterns over time through interactive visualizations.
+The objective of this project was to build a Power BI dashboard that transforms raw data into meaningful insights by tracking revenue growth, product performance and customer buying patterns over time through interactive visualizations.
+The report enables users to explore sales results from multiple perspectives and supports data-driven decision-making.
 ## Table of Contents
 - [Sources and Tutorials](#1-sources-and-tutorials)
 - [Tools](#2-tools)